 How long do we keep your data for?

-- We will hold your personal information on our systems for as long as is needed to fulfil the function for which we hold the data or as long as is required by law for the relevant activity.
+- We have a retention policy for every personal data set.
+We will hold your personal information on our systems for as long as is needed to fulfil the function for which we hold the data or as long as is required by law for the relevant activity.
 For example, HMRC requires us to keep a record of donations, Gift Aid and financial transactions for seven years.

 - If you request that we stop sending you marketing or fundraising information, we will keep a record of your contact details and appropriate information to enable us to comply with your request not to be contacted by us.